kopykat-kt/kopykat/README.md

     }
     ```

-2. Disable the `generateAll` option for the plug-in, by
+2. Change the `generate` option for the plug-in, by
    [passing options to KSP](https://kotlinlang.org/docs/ksp-quickstart.html#pass-options-to-processors).

     ```kotlin
     ksp {
-      arg("generateAll", "false")
+      arg("generate", "annotated")
     }
     ```